Ayush7614/Paanch-Editor/README.md

 # [Paanch]()
-### Paanch is a image editor tool that is made of Javascript.
+### Paanch-Editor is a image editor tool that is made of Javascript.
 It is a responsive web application where you easily edit and download the image.
 It contains 5 types of effect.
 * ##### Chroma Key effect.
 * ##### Gray Scale effect.
 * ##### Image Steganography. (must try)